CLAT 2026 Subject Wise Weightage and Topics to Study

 • CLAT English Language: This English section of CLAT 2026 includes 22 to 26 questions and carries a weightage of 20% in the exam.
 The CLAT English Language tests the reading comprehension, vocabulary and grammar skills through passages of around 450 words derived from historically significant non-fiction and fiction writing.
 The difficulty level of this section is aligned with the Class 12 standard.

 • CLAT Quantitative Techniques: The maths section carries the minimum weightage in the CLAT exam.
 There are a total of 10 to 14 questions in the CLAT Quantitative Techniques section.
 This section tests basic mathematical skills (up to Class 10 level) through data interpretation and numerical problems.
-It is considered challenging but can be a game changer if prepared well.
-The questions in this section are based on elementary mathematics from topics like ratio and proportions, basic algebra, mensuration, and statistical estimation.
+It is considered challenging, but it can be a game-changer if prepared well.
+The questions in this section are based on elementary mathematics from topics like ratios and proportions, basic algebra, mensuration, and statistical estimation.

 • CLAT Legal Reasoning: The CLAT Legal Reasoning section of CLAT 2026 will include 28 to 32 questions.
 The questions will comprise 450-word passages on topics such as public policy-making, legal matters, or moral philosophical inquiries.
 This section tests the ability to apply legal principles to fact-based scenarios through 450-word passages.